nunit/docs/docs/articles/nunit/writing-tests/ListMapper.md

 # ListMapper

+> ListMapper has been deprecated as of NUnit Framework 3.13.2.
+The functionality will be removed in NUnit Framework 4.0.

 Unlike Constraint classes, `ListMapper` is used to modify the actual value argument to `Assert.That()`.
 It transforms the actual value, which must be a collection, creating a new collection to be tested against the